Search This Blog

 Enter Sarah.

-We had become good friends in the past few years and in the kindness of her heart she must have realized the same thing because she started inviting me to Grad meetings of the one and only public school in town.
+We had become really good friends in the past few years.
+In the kindness of her heart she must have realized the same thing about my lack of graduation options, because she started inviting me to Grad meetings of the one and only public school in town.

-I felt like I didn’t belong there but she insisted and I’m not sure how she did it but before long I was neck deep in Grad planning, fundraising etc.
+I felt like I didn’t belong there but she insisted.
+I’m not sure how she did it but before long I was neck deep in Grad planning, fundraising etc.

 Somehow I was invited to go along on the Dry Grad trip to West Edmonton Mall and had the time of my life.